ibm-cloud-docs/EventStreams/troubleshooting.md

 | 415 |  | Unsupported media type. |  |
 | 422 | Semantically invalid request.
 You have a malformed request.
 If you receive this error when you try to create a new topic, it might be due to the maximum number of allowed partitions for your plan.
 For more information, see [How Event Streams uses limits and quotas for verifying the limits](/docs/EventStreams?topic=EventStreams-kafka_quotas). |  |  |
 | 503 | Service unavailable.
 The request failed due to {{site.data.keyword.messagehub}} brokers being unavailable.
 An error occurred while handling the request.
 The service is unavailable.
 If you receive this error when creating a new topic fails, verify the [limits and quotas](/docs/EventStreams?topic=EventStreams-kafka_quotas). |Service unavailable.
 The request failed due to {{site.data.keyword.messagehub}} brokers being unavailable.  |  |
 {: caption="Table 1.
-HTTP error codes for Kafka and how to fix them" caption-side="bottom"}
+HTTP error codes for REST APIs and how to fix them" caption-side="bottom"}

 The Kafka API is a TCP-based API.
 For more information, refer to its [protocol guide](https://kafka.apache.org/protocol.html#protocol_error_codes) regarding the error codes.